Bartmr/not-me/README.md

 - `defined()` - sets the schema to reject `undefined` values
 - `notNull()` - sets the schema to reject `null` values

-The methods above are all inherited from the `base()` schema.
-Other schemas might provide their own helpful methods, like `string()` provides `string().filled()`, a method that makes sure the field is filled not just with blank spaces.

 Typescript will guide you in the recommended order by which you should chain validations.

 If you follow what auto-complete presents to you, you will be fine.